Pan-Yang-Su/Personal-Website/index.md

     <div class="profile float-right" style="font-size:0.5em">

         <img class="img1" src="/photos/Outstanding_Performance_Scholarship.jpg" width="400">
-      <br>I was awarded the Outstanding Performance Scholarship at the NTU 93rd Anniversary Celebration.
+      <br>I was awarded the Outstanding Performance Scholarship at the NTU
-      <br>I was the first from the left, and National Taiwan University President
+      <br>93rd Anniversary Celebration.
+I was the first from the left, and
-      <br>Chung-Ming Kuan was the third from the right.
+      <br>National Taiwan University President Chung-Ming Kuan was the
+      <br>third from the right.

     </div>